tnaires/rescue_landing/README.md

 Overview
 --------

-This is an in-development lander-style game for the First ThoughtWorks Recife Game Contest.
+This is an in-development lander-style game.
 The goal is to go through the stages controlling your lander to go into caves and rescue hostages.

 Where to play
 -------------